anandtrex/redis-browser/README.md

 ---

-This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)@[1c165f7](https://github.com/SimulatedGREG/electron-vue/tree/1c165f7c5e56edaf48be0fbb70838a1af26bb015) using [vue-cli](https://github.com/vuejs/vue-cli).
+The vue-electron base for this project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)@[1c165f7](https://github.com/SimulatedGREG/electron-vue/tree/1c165f7c5e56edaf48be0fbb70838a1af26bb015) using [vue-cli](https://github.com/vuejs/vue-cli).
 Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).